V1r14thu5/llm-revshare-economics/WHITEPAPER.md

 Large language models (LLMs) such as OpenAI's models are entirely different economic objects.
-They engage in stochastic reasoning over long context windows, gather rich detail about users' intentions, and execute complex, multi‑step tasks.
-This architecture is fundamentally mis‑aligned with ad auctions, which reward bidding power, not reasoning quality.
+They engage in stochastic reasoning over long context windows, gather rich detail about users' intentions, and can execute complex, multi‑step tasks.
+This architecture is fundamentally mis‑aligned with ad auctions, which reward bidding power rather than reasoning quality.

 This paper develops a data‑driven hypothesis: